bobthecow/fig-standards/proposed/psr-1-coding-style-guide/0000-introduction.md

 - Declare method names in `camelCase`; opening braces for methods go on the next line, and closing braces go on their own line.

-- Declare visibility on all properties and methods; static declarations come before the visbility declaration.
+- Declare visibility on all properties and methods.

 - Control structure keywords have one space after them; function calls do not.